CryptoNyan/CryptoNyan/README.md

   * Learned C# at school
 * Q2 2021 - Q3 2021
   * Learned Unity basics
-* Q1 2022 - Unkown
+* Q1 2022 - Q2 2022
-  * Learning frontend web dev through FrontendMasters
+  * Learned frontend web dev through FrontendMasters, completing the three courses available through GitHub Education

 ### Note about Skill Levels
 Obviously these terms are very subjective, kinda vague, and leave out a lot of nuance.
 They simply exist as a general explanation of my own confidence in my abilities.
 For more details, feel free to contact me.